Pediatric Pulmonology Clinic

 Our Sleep Program provides comprehensive clinics to evaluate patients and make treatment recommendations so that the entire family can return to a normal night of sleep.
 Our team assists primary care physicians and specialists with the diagnosis and treatment of infants, children and adolescents with sleep problems.

 Our Ventilator Care Program's standardized approach to discharging patients on ventilators has led to a significant reduction in costs and average length of stay.
-For infants with ventilator-dependent bronchopulmonary dysplasia, our rate of survival to discharge has improved from 50 percent to 85 percent.
+For infants with ventilator-dependent bronchopulmonary dysplasia, our rate of survival to discharge has improved from 50% to 85%.